logzio/logzio-okta/README.md

 0.1.0:
 * Sending logs from multiple Okta tenants
 * Sending logs with from every kind of okta domain (not limited to 'okta.com')
+* Note that 'okta_api_key' and 'okta_domain' are now being set in 'tenants-credentials.yml' and no longer as environment parameters.

 0.0.2:
 * Sending logs from Okta tenants